 Why you shouldn’t delay and address pregnancy depression as soon as it is diagnosed

-Stress experienced by a pregnant female can alter the structure of her offspring’s brain, particularly regions vital for emotional development [reference]
+Antenatal stress can alter the structure of her offspring’s brain, particularly regions vital for emotional development [reference]

 The largest study on acupuncture and insomnia to date found acupuncture to be more effective than orthodox sleeping medications in improving your sleep and relieving insomnia.
 The researchers also found that combining acupuncture with medication was more beneficial than medication alone.
 Acupuncture plus herbs also improved sleep better than herbs alone.